Character Development: Create Characters That Readers Love

 Step 1: How to Create Characters for Your Story

 Of all the character development steps, this is the one I have the least advice about.
-That’s because characters are rarely created; they are discovered.
+That's because characters are rarely created, they are discovered.

-Before I came up with the idea for my last novel, I had a vision of a curly-haired boy on a beach.
-I didn’t know what my story was about by that point, but I knew it had to have him in it.
+Before I came up with the idea for my last novel, I had a vision of a curly haired boy on a beach.
+I didn't know what my story was about by that point, but I knew it had to have him in it.

 Just as J.K.
 Rowling discovered Harry Potter when he boarded her train, so most great characters come from a source that their writers have little control over.

-You might come across inspiration in real life, but there are characters around you all the time in every movie, book, or story you read.
-Start noticing and you’ll get a strong sense of what might inspire great characters.
+You might come across inspiration in real life—real people who inspire you, but there are complex characters around you all the time in every movie, book, or story you read.
+Start noticing and you'll get a strong sense of what might inspire strong characters.

 That being said, there are types of characters that you might need in your story, and if you know that you need that type, you can sometimes reverse engineer the characters.